kenlim/fresh-tabula-js/README.md

 #### `streamCsv`

-This is used to directly process data from the CSV via stream.
+This is used to process data from PDFs via streams.

 Example: